-The Metrorail system has five color-coded rail lines: Red, Orange, Blue, Yellow, and Green.
+The Metrorail system has six color-coded rail lines: Red, Orange, Silver, Blue, Yellow, and Green.
 The layout of the system makes it possible to travel between any two stations with no more than a single transfer.

 If you're driving, look for the large Metro signs to direct you to stations.